tytydraco/yessleep/out/Strange_things_are_happening_at_the_new_neighborhood_restaurant_and_some_customers_never_leave.md

 But this lady wasn’t going to ruin my plans.
 “Okay, we’ll be in touch.”

-“What bullshit,” Steven said as we left.
-“Forget this place.
-Screw the zucchini—”
+"Forget this place,” Steven said as we left.

-But I wasn’t giving up, and after some more convincing, Steven gave in.
-"Fine, but let's hope we don't have to see that jackbooted medusa again."
+But I wasn’t giving up.
 So, I called the restaurant, and Helga answered right away.

 "I'd like to put my name on your list."